sharathkumar106/sharathkumar106/README.md

 #### **Graduated recently, on my way to build a career!**

 - 🔭 I’m currently looking for opprtunities to enhance my skills and collaborate on web based projects
-- 🌱 I’m currently learning React.js, Design, Android Development, Node.js
+- 🌱 I’m currently learning React.js, Python, Java, Android Development, Node.js
-- 👯 I’m looking to collaborate on Full Stack Development and Design Proects
 - 🤔 I would appreciate some guidance for an effective boost to my career.
 - ⚡ Fun fact: Ha ha ha!
-Keep Laughing!!
+Keep Laughing!
+Keep Coding!

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------